 What do I receive when my SOC 2 audit is complete?

 A SOC 2 audit culminates in a SOC 2 report.
 The components and formatting of SOC 2 reports delivered by KirkpatrickPrice are based on guidelines provided by the AICPA and written by our in-house Professional Writing team.
-SOC 2 reports provides a service organization’s clients with documentation outlining their system and controls, demonstrating how client information is maintained in a secure manner, and aides clients in performing their evaluation of the effectiveness of controls that may require their administration.
+SOC 2 reports provide a service organization’s clients with documentation outlining their system and controls, demonstrating how client information is maintained in a secure manner, and aides clients in performing their evaluation of the effectiveness of controls that may require their administration.

 How often does a SOC 2 audit need to be performed?